mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 ### Install plugins from other sources

-> Only available in Grafana v5.3.1 and later.
+> Only available in Mosaicoo v5.3.1 and later.

 You can install a plugin from a custom URL by specifying the URL like this: `GF_INSTALL_PLUGINS=<url to plugin zip>;<plugin install folder name>`.